Adam Carolla: The Adam Carolla Podcast

-Carolla started a daily podcast on February 23, 2009, at his personal website, which would evolve into the ACE Broadcasting Network.
+Carolla began a daily podcast on February 23, 2009, at his personal website, which would evolve into the ACE Broadcasting Network.
 The first Adam Carolla podcast was downloaded more than 250,000 times in the initial 24 hours, and by the third podcast, it was the number one podcast on iTunes in both the U.S. and Canada.
 During the debut week, the Adam Carolla podcast recorded 1.6 million downloads.
 In the second week it recorded 2.4 million downloads.
 By the fourth episode of the second week, featuring former Adam Carolla Show sidekick Dave Dameshek, the show was downloaded more than 500,000 times.
-Adam stated that bandwidth cost more than $9,000 a month as of May 2009.
+Adam said bandwidth cost more than $9,000 a month as of May 2009.
 At the end of 2009, The Adam Carolla Podcast was selected by iTunes for its end-of-the-year awards as the Best Audio Podcast of 2009.

 On the April 4, 2010, episode of The Adam Carolla Show, Carolla referred to Filipino boxer Manny Pacquiao as a "fucking idiot" and said of the Philippines: "They got this and sex tours, that's all they have over there.
 Get your shit together, Philippines."
 A spokesman for President Gloria Macapagal Arroyo called Carolla an "ignorant fool".
 Carolla subsequently apologized via Twitter.
 On May 18, 2011, Carolla noted on Jimmy Kimmel Live! that The Adam Carolla Show had taken the Guinness World Record for the most downloaded podcast ever from previous holder Ricky Gervais by receiving 59,574,843 unique downloads from March 2009 to March 16, 2011.

 In 2010, Carolla posed for the NOH8 Campaign.
 In August 2011, Carolla released a podcast where he mocked a petition to the producers of Sesame Street that demanded Bert and Ernie get married on air.
 He said on air that gay activists should "[j]ust get married, and please shut up" and that "Y.U.C.K." would be more memorable acronym than LGBT, and referring to transgender people he asked: "When did we start giving a shit about these people?"
 GLAAD characterized the previous remarks by Carolla as offensive, including an assertion that "all things being equal", heterosexual parents make better parents than homosexual parents.
 Carolla responded: "I'm sorry my comments were hurtful.
 I'm a comedian, not a politician."